minetest/minetest/doc/lua_api.md

 --------------

-Minetest can be built with support for the Tracy profiler, which can also be useful for profiling mods.
+Minetest can be built with support for the Tracy profiler, which can also be useful for profiling mods and is exposed to Lua as the global `tracy`.

 See doc/developing/misc.md for details.

-Note: This feature may be removed at any point.
+Note: This is a development feature and not covered by compatibility promises.

 Error Handling
 --------------